Skip to content

 Legal Implications

-Greyhound personnel will contact law enforcement if they suspect that someone is carrying or using illegal substances aboard one of their buses.
-If you’re found with weed, you may face criminal charges and have to go to court, which can have devastating consequences on your life and future prospects.
+Greyhound personnel will contact law enforcement if they suspect someone is carrying or using illegal substances aboard one of their buses.
+If you’re found with weed, you may face criminal charges and have to go to court, which can have devastating consequences on your life and prospects.

 Alternatives to Carrying Weed on Greyhound